The First Year (PGY-1)

 Residents move into their own computer-equipped offices in the Outpatient Clinic for their third and fourth years.
 Their major task is to see outpatients while developing their skills in brief and long-term dynamically oriented psychotherapy, psychopharmacotherapy, and psychoanalytic theory, with additional experience in therapy with couples, families, and groups.
-Intensive short-term dynamic therapy, cognitive therapy, behavior therapy, eye movement desensitization and reprogramming, interpersonal therapy and hypnosis may also be used.
+Intensive short-term dynamic therapy, cognitive therapy, behavior therapy, interpersonal therapy and hypnosis may also be used.
 Each week, residents see 10 to 15 carefully selected patients, spend one morning or afternoon in the Psychopharmacology Clinic, and receive three hours of individual supervision.

 Seven hours per week are spent in Child and Adolescent seminars and exercises during which residents pick up child and adolescent patients and their families whom they will continue to follow for the rest of their residency.

 Corresponding didactic courses emphasize the sophisticated treatment of the entire range of outpatients, both children and adults, utilizing a variety of specific therapeutic modalities.
 At the end of the third year residents are knowledgeable and experienced in all the basics of psychiatry.
 The fourth year, then, offers opportunities to gain further experience and special expertise.

 The outpatient experience, begun in PGY-3, which includes Psychopharmacology Clinic one afternoon a week, continues uninterrupted in the fourth year.
 The elective fourth year allows for residents to entertain their particular interests and build special areas of expertise on a very strong, broad-based psychiatric education.

 The other half-time is elective for the entire PGY-4 year in such areas as: